2022 Mongolian wildfires

 In 2022, Mongolia suffered a historic number of wildfires.
-By August, it was reported that over one million hectares of land was burned.
-The number of wildfires is 73% higher than the 2021.
+It was reported that 97 wildfires had burned across the country.
+By August 2022, it was reported that over one million hectares of land was burned.
+The number of wildfires was stated to be 73% higher than the 2021.
+In 2024, the United Nations Development Programme 1.64 million hectares of forest had been destroyed.